 Lehigh is invested in lending vibrancy and stability to the neighborhood.
 Successfully transformed neighborhoods boast a rich intellectual and cultural climate and offer a comfortable environment for students, employees and residents alike.

-Students and faculty involved in Lehigh’s South Side Initiative are improving access to fresh fruits and vegetables by enabling residents of South Bethlehem and members of the Lehigh community to gain access to convenient, inexpensive plots of land for gardening.
+Students and faculty involved in the South Side Initiative are improving access to fresh fruits and vegetables by providing local residents and members of the Lehigh community with convenient, inexpensive plots of land for gardening.
 One example is the Esperanza Garden along the Greenway, which is a student-driven project planned by the Community Leaders Initiative for Permaculture to celebrate the importance of fresh, local food.

-Lehigh graduate students in the Community Fellows program have found a way to further their academic interests while bringing needed expertise and assistance to community programs throughout the Lehigh Valley.
+Lehigh graduate students in the Community Fellows Program further their academic interests while bringing needed expertise and assistance to community programs throughout the Lehigh Valley.
 Community Fellows are matched with a partner agency that allows them to integrate social activism into the academic setting by collecting and analyzing data, coordinating and promoting events, creating curricula and more.